MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/openxr-getting-started.md

 ## Learning the OpenXR API

 For a tour of the OpenXR API, check out this 60-minute video that walks through the code of the <a href="https://github.com/microsoft/OpenXR-MixedReality/tree/master/samples/BasicXrApp" target="_blank">BasicXrApp</a> sample in Visual Studio.
-The video shows how each of the major components of the OpenXR API can be used in your own engine, and also demonstrates some of the applications built on OpenXR today.
+The video shows how each of the major components of the OpenXR API can be used in your own engine, and also demonstrates some of the applications built on OpenXR today:
 >[!VIDEO https://channel9.msdn.com/Shows/Docs-Mixed-Reality/OpenXR-Cross-platform-native-mixed-reality/player?format=ny]

 ## Integrate the OpenXR loader into a project